LUMBAR DISC HERNIATION

-At the Southwest Scoliosis Institute, our physicians always try to take a conservative approach to treatment before considering surgery.
+At the Southwest Scoliosis and Spine Institute, our physicians always try to take a conservative approach to treatment before considering surgery.
 Above all, the doctor will consider all options, and treatment will depend largely on the patient’s age, health, and condition.

 - Staying active.
 The best way to help reduce swelling and ease the pain is just to do low-intensity activities like walking.
 Staying off your feet for a few days is usually advised, but most doctors do not recommend bed rest for more than 1-2 days.
 It’s also important to avoid sitting for long periods of time.

 - Physical therapy.
 Your doctor may recommend that you see a physical therapist.
 However, your doctor may recommend exercises to help strengthen and stabilize the muscles of the lower back and abdomen.

 - Non-steroidal medications.
 Over-the-counter medications that help reduce swelling and pain.
 Your doctor may also prescribe extra-strength versions for a short period of time.

 - Epidural steroid injection.
 Injections of steroidal drugs near affected nerves can help by providing short-term pain relief and further reducing inflammation.